Legal name changes in Nevada can be accomplished in three different ways:

 Then once the couple marries, the Nevada state marriage certificate will serve as legal proof of the name change.1 Certified marriage certificates are available from the local county clerk:

 For instance, people who married in Las Vegas can order a marriage certificate online from the Clark County Clerk.
-And people who married in Reno can obtain a marriage certificate in person or through the mail from the Washoe County Clerk.
+And people who are married in Reno can obtain a marriage certificate in person or through the mail from the Washoe County Clerk.

 Note that it is the newlywed’s responsibility to inform other government agencies (such as the DMV) about the name change.
 Scroll down to section 5 for information on how to do this.